Most common roofing options for a new build are:

 Very popular right now with more contemporary house designs.
 Single roof beams (either wood or steel) will hold up aluminium roof sheets, or maybe tiles for a more Mediterranean look.

 The key with this roof style is the detail, especially if you are using extra sky lights on the higher side.
 Engineered brackets will be required to hold up the roof beams, and if done correctly, the glass behind creates a floating look (see picture below).
 As almost always the case, the final finish and detailing will make or break this look.
-Definitely need architect detailed drawings for this.
+Definitely requires the architect’s input to do it well.

 Concrete, flat roofs are often used to link two different wings together.
 However, many architects like using expansive, concrete roofs now.
 What is not well knowns is that concrete is a terrible insulator and leaks like a sieve.
 There are many methods of addressing this, but they are expensive and difficult to get 100% right.
 It’s not a case of if, but when your flat concrete roof will develop a leak.

 The most important, but surprising, detail to get a concrete roof leak resistant is the top screeding layer.
-This has to have a consistent fall right across the expanse of the roof to a drain, to let all the water run off and not pool.
+This has to have a consistent fall right across the expanse of the roof to a drain, to let all the water run off and not pool once the waterproofing membrane has been installed .
 Simple on paper, but very tricky to get right across a large area.

-One alternative option is to create parapet walls on three sides (that give the appearance of a flat roof facade), but then use roof sheets instead, that fall at a 5/10 degree angle to the back.
+One alternative option is to create parapet walls on three sides (that give the appearance of a flat roof façade), but then use roof sheets instead, that fall at a 5/10 degree angle to the back.
+That will still require flashing/waterproofing against the walls though.
+Try and get the metal flashing that goes up the wall and over the top to prevent future leaks.

 Never underestimate the fantastic use of eaves to keep direct sun and water out of your windows.
 Deep (at least 500mm) eaves prevent the hottest, north sun from entering the house when it’s at its highest position in summer.
 Brilliantly, as the winter sun drops, it allows the sun to stream in when you need it over the colder months.

-Unfortunately, they don’t really work for west, flat sun.
+Unfortunately, they don’t really work for west, horizontal sunlight.
 Best solution in this case is external shutters.

 One of the most frustrating details of completing a new house is finding all the leaks from the first rains.
 Each storm brings different directional water, and it takes a while to cover all the angles.